Chakra

 To sign up for the group mailing list, receive the meeting invite, and access shared documents and meeting minutes:

-- Fill out our subscription form and indicate that you’d like to join the Medical Working Group.
+- Fill out our subscription form and indicate that you’d like to join the Chakra Working Group.

 - Associate a Google account with your organizational email address.